Ngaukon/medi-mind/README.md

 Mobile-first responsive design

-##⚙️ How It Works
+## ⚙️ How It Works

-**Add Medications**
+1. **Add Medications**

-Enter the medication name, dosage, and the time you need to take it.
+   - Enter the medication name, dosage, and the time you need to take it.

-**Get Reminders**
+2. **Get Reminders**

-The app notifies you when it’s time to take your medication (via in-app reminders, and can be extended with push/email).
+   - The app notifies you when it’s time to take your medication (via in-app reminders, and can be extended with push/email).

-**Track Adherence**
+3. **Track Adherence**

-Mark medications as Taken with a single tap.
+   - Mark medications as **Taken** with a single tap.

-Stay accountable and build consistent habits.
+   - Stay accountable and build consistent habits.

-**View History**
+4. **View History**

-See your daily and weekly medication log.
+   - See your daily and weekly medication log.

-Simple dashboard to help you or your caregiver monitor progress.
+   - Simple dashboard to help you or your caregiver monitor progress.

-**Stay Consistent**
+5. **Stay Consistent**

-Designed with a clean UI and mobile-first layout, so it’s easy to use for all ages.
+   - Designed with a **clean UI and mobile-first layout**, so it’s easy to use for all ages.